Quantum superfield supersymmetry

-As a result we need in introducing some extended space parametrized by bosonic and fermionic coordinates $(x^a, \q^{\a},\bar{\q}^{\ad})$ which includes standard space-time as subspace.
-This extended space is called superspace.
-Translations on superspace are given by standard Poincare translations and transformations (\ref{svar}).
+Translations on superspace are given by standard Poincare translations and transformations (\ref{svar}) which can be called supertranslations.
 It is easy to see that (\ref{svar}) is a manifestly Lorentz covariant transformation.
-The superspace is parametrized by 4 bosonic coordinates $x^a$ and 4 fermionic ones $\q^{\a},\bar{\q}^{\ad}$ so it is 8-dimensional and is denoted as $R^{4|4}$.
-It is natural to consider superfields as fields in the superspace.
-Our task is to develop quantum theory for superfields based on principles of standard quantum field theory.
+As we already have noted, the simplest, $N=1$ superspace is parametrized by 4 bosonic coordinates $x^a$ and 4 fermionic ones $\q^{\a},\bar{\q}^{\ad}$ so it is 8-dimensional and is denoted as $R^{4|4}$.
+We will refer to it as to the four-dimensional superspace.
+It is natural to introduce the superfields, which will be ingredients of the new supersymmetric field theory as fields in the superspace.
+The task of this chapter consists in development of the quantum theory for superfields in the four-dimensional superspace basing on principles of the standard quantum field theory methodology.